back

 Some security issues I have observed are:

-Exfiltration Process: The malicious website contains a malicious script that is designed to search for sensitive files where Alex's Code Interpreter is running.
+Exfiltration Process: The malicious website contains a script designed to search for sensitive files where Alex's Code Interpreter is running.
 The malicious prompt finds a file with sensitive information and uses base64 encoding to convert the file's contents into a string.
 This string is then embedded into a markdown image tag or any other markdown element that is designed to make a web request.
 When the Code Interpreter fetches the markdown content, it sends the base64-encoded string to the attacker's server disguised as a request for an image or another resource.

-Figure-1 : Navigate a malicious website and exfiltrate data using markdown.
+Figure-1: Navigate a malicious website and exfiltrate data using markdown.

-Figure-2 : Obtaining sensitive data via GET request.
+Figure-2: Obtaining sensitive data via GET request.

-Backdoor Creation:The website Alex visits is malicious and contains malicious prompt that is crafted to exploit the Code Interpreter.
+Backdoor Creation: The website Alex visits is malicious and contains a prompt crafted to exploit the Code Interpreter.
 When Alex's Code Interpreter executes the snippet from the website, the malicious JavaScript code injects a backdoor into Alex's project files.

 This backdoor could manifest as a simple script that sends data to the attacker's server or allows the attacker to execute commands on the server hosting Alex's project.